 Moodle, no doubt, is the best open-source LMS in the world.
 It has tons of features.
 This is written in PHP, and generally utilized Linux/Apache/PHP/Mysql(MariaDB) stack for the host, however, you can use other databases apart from MySQL like postgre.

 AWS is the best most demanding Cloud service. which provides VPC [virtual private cloud] to host our own service and it also provides tons of other services as SAAS model.

-If you go with AWS + MOODLE, the following are the services that can help/enhance/optimize the performance of the application.
+If you go with AWS + MOODLE, the following are the aws services for moodle that can help/enhance/optimize the performance of the application.